MohidFarhan/MohidFarhan.github.io/_posts/2025-08-15-inside-the-atom-where-empty-space-teems-with-activity.md

   <br><em>Simulation 1: Vacuum fluctuations appearing and disappearing within the “empty” region of the atom</em>
 </p>

-It becomes apparent that $$10^{-13}m$$ is bigger than the radius of the nucleus but smaller then that of the atom, hence, making the "empty" space inside the atom an ideal environment for effects to occur, as shown in the figure.
+It becomes apparent that $$10^{-13}m$$ is bigger than the radius of the nucleus but smaller than that of the atom, hence, making the "empty" space inside the atom an ideal environment for effects to occur, as shown in the figure.
 The nucleus is not drawn to scale; the scale that was mentioned earlier (Cherry to a football field).
 It is now easy to visualize that the idea of a constant number of particles breaks down, and therefore the pure Quantum Mechanical picture becomes blurry.
-To incorporate and account for the creation and annhilation of particles, we need a deeper theory which treat the number of particles as variables, unlike Quantum Mechanics.
+To incorporate and account for the creation and annhilation of particles, we need a deeper theory which treat the number of particles as variables, unlike quantum mechanics.
 This is where Quantum Field Theory (QFT) shines.
 The name of this theory is actually very self explanatory.
 In the QFT, quantized fields are fundamental, not particles.
 Particles are just localized excitations within that field.
-The perpective shift from pure particles (classical mechanics), to waves (quantum mechanics) to, now, fields (QFT) proves fruitful in explaning the whole picture as I will show you shortly.
+The perpective shift from pure particles (classical mechanics), to waves (quantum mechanics) to, now, fields (QFT) proves fruitful in explaining the whole picture as I will show you shortly.

 ## The Picture Without QFT

 Before diving head-first into QFT, Let's pick a benchmark first, and treat it without QFT.
-We pick the simplest case here: the ground state Hydrogen atom, with an electron orbiting a proton.
-We can estimate the ground state energy of the hydrogen atom using the Heisenberg uncertainty principle.
+We pick the simplest case here: the ground-state Hydrogen atom, with an electron orbiting a proton.
+We can estimate the ground-state energy of the hydrogen atom using the Heisenberg uncertainty principle.

 The total energy of the electron is approximately the sum of its kinetic and potential energies: